DarkMetaknight0/MC_Champions_1.21.1_Tool_CSV_To_Config_Generator/README.md

 data\champions\tags\entity_type/allow_champions.json - The list of allowed champions.
 (First column of CSV is the mob ID) Intended to be put into a data pack.
 (See: [Creating a Datapack](https://minecraft.wiki/w/Tutorial:Creating_a_data_pack))

 # Overrides in code
 Supports overriding max rank for specific mobs.
-By default this is Silverfish and a couple other possible on-death spawns limited to rank 2 maximum.
+By default this is Silverfish and a couple other possible on-death spawns, and some summons like a Vex limited to rank 2 maximum.
+These will not impact the list itself; only the max rank specific IDs will map to, essentially overriding them through code rather than needing any "hard coding" in the spreadsheet.